 By the end of this decade, Gartner has predicted that over 50% of brands will redirect their investments towards innovations that improve customer experience, and by 2020, over half of the big organizational systems and processes will include some components of the Internet of Things (IoT).

 Beacons are the next big thing in the Internet of Things.
 According to Webopedia, to define beacon, we mean a device that transmits small volumes of data through BLE (Bluetooth Low Energy) up to fifty meters, which implies they are mostly used for location technology indoors, although it is possible to use beacons externally as well.

 Beacons: How Do They Work?

-Beacons work more alike to a lighthouse.
+Beacons work more like a lighthouse.
 It continuously sends a solitary single that other gadgets can see.
 Beacons don’t broadcast light, they broadcast a signal.

-Even if the hardware is simple, the way it causes actions to tend to get complex.
+Even if the hardware is simple, the way it causes actions tends to get complex.
 One system is slightly different from others, but in a nutshell, we shall explain how a beacon works.

-Beacons transmit its ID numbers ten times each second, and it can be more or less depending on the settings.
-A closeby device enable with Bluetooth, like your smartphone, picks up that beacons’ signal.
+Beacons transmit their ID numbers ten times each second, and it can be more or less depending on the settings.
+A closeby device enable with Bluetooth, like your smartphone, picks up that beacon’s signal.
 When the designated app identifies the number, it connects to action or content in the Cloud and shows it to users.

 Imagine you are going on a trip to a foreign country and you don’t speak the language, which is a huge hindrance.